adulbrich/colony-capstone/README.md

 Welcome to the Bacterial Colony Processing Software repository!
 This software is designed for counting and analyzing bacterial colonies offline.

+## Notes

+From Alex Ulbrich:

+- The processed image is rotated.
+Hence when toggling between the original and the processed image, we can't compare easily.

 ## Project Structure

 Inside of this repository, you'll see the following folders and files: